The latest PR news from the Holmes Report.

 The Holmes Report's editorial series published in collaboration with partners.

-Fadeeva's own industry leadership, as head of AKOS (The Russian Communications Consultancies Association) has also helped position FleishmanHillard Vanguard as visible, progressive presence in the market, particularly through her efforts to establish a new ethics code for country's PR firms and in-house communications operations in recent months. — AS
+Fadeeva's own industry leadership, as head of AKOS (The Russian Communications Consultancies Association) has also helped position FH Vanguard as visible, progressive presence in the market, particularly through the firm’s Leadership Dialog Forum and Eventiada Awards. — AS

 Mikhailov & Partners (Independent)